laurencelundblade/QCBOR/README.md

 ## Characteristics

-**Implemented in C with minimal dependency** – The only dependencies are C99, <stdint.h>, <stddef.h>, <stdbool.h> and <string.h> making it
+**Implemented in C with minimal dependency** – The only dependencies are C99, <stdint.h>, <stddef.h>, <stdbool.h> and <string.h> making
-  highly portable.
+  it highly portable. <math.h> is used too, but it's use can disabled.
 No #ifdefs or compiler options need to be set for it to run correctly.

 **Focused on C / native data representation** – Careful conversion of CBOR data types in to C data types, carefully handling